-Angelica Kauffman (1741-1807), Self-portrait, 1770-1775, 73.7 \times 61 cm, National Portrait Gallery
+Angelica Kauffman (1741-1807), Self-portrait, 1770-1775, 73.7 × 61 cm, National Portrait Gallery

-- This is Angelica Kauffman, a self-portrait from the early 1770s when she was about 30.
+- Back to this, her most well-known self-portrait from the early 1770s when she was about 30.
 She had arrived in London a few years before and by the 1770s a fever swept through London like an epidemic.
 Nearly everyone was effected but no one wanted to be cured.
 The sufferers were called 'Angelicamad' and the cause was the wonder caused by this continental artist.
-She became one of the most successful women artists in history. - She looks cool, calm and confident and is wearing the conventional loosely draped clothing that was expected in a portrait of this period and she holds the tools of her trade, a brush and a sketchbook.
-She was a prolific painter and produced about 800 oil paintings and numerous drawings.
+She became one of the most successful women artists in history. - (CLICK) She looks cool, calm and confident and is wearing the conventional loosely draped clothing that was expected in a portrait of this period and she holds the tools of her trade, a brush and a sketchbook.
+By the age of 13 she was painting bishops and nobles.
+She was also a hard-working and prolific painter and produced about 800 oil paintings and numerous drawings.
 These were mostly history paintings and portraits which included a large number of self-portraits.
-These are now in the many countries that celebrated her genius. - During the 15 years she spent in London she earned about £14,000, a vast fortune, a gentleman it was said could live well on £500 a year. - In order to place her achievements within the context of the period I will cover a number of themes ...
+These are now in the many countries that celebrated her genius.

+• During the 15 years she spent in London she earned about £14,000, a vast fortune, a gentleman it was said could live well on £500 [1] a year with servants and a carriage.